-The Center has related party relationships with Wyoming County Industrial Development Agency and Wyoming County Business Assistance Corporation (the Loan Corporation).
-All three entities are managed by the same personnel.
-These entities also share the same business objective which is the economic development within Wyoming County.
+The Center has related party relationships with Wyoming County Industrial Development Agency (the Agency) and Wyoming County Business Assistance Corporation (the Loan Corporation).
+All three entities are managed by the same personnel and share the same business objective which is economic development within Wyoming County.